Li Gu (Later Zhou): Later Jin

-During Liao Dynasty
+Liao

-The Khitan emperor entered Kaifeng and renamed his state Liao Dynasty, taking on Han Chinese garbs and apparently intending on ruling both the former Later Jin territory as well as his own empire as one.
-He sent Shi Chonggui and his family toward Khitan territory on exile.
+The Khitan emperor entered Kaifeng and renamed his state the Liao dynasty, taking on ceremonial Han clothing and apparently intending to directly rule his Khitan and Chinese lands together.
+He sent Shi Chonggui and his family in exile to the Khitan lands in the north.
 The former Later Jin emperor's train was not well-supplied, but his former subjects did not dare to provide supplies.
-However, when Shi's train went through Ci Prefecture, Li Gu greeted him on the way, and they both wept.
-Li stated, "Your subject did not have an excuse for failing Your Imperial Majesty."
-He gave what he had to Shi and sent Shi away on the trek to Khitan territory.
+However, when Shi's train went through Ci Prefecture, Li Gu greeted him on the way and they both wept.
+Li stated, "Your subject had no excuse for failing Your Imperial Majesty."
+He gave what he had to Shi and sent Shi back on his way north.